zoya1/Breast_Cancer_Predicton/README.md

 Mean of smoothness, symmetry, texture and fractal dimension did not show specific preference for one diagnosis than to another.

-As we are comparing all the variables in the dataset, we are finding higher number of features are correlated.
-There are some correlated variables.
-And we are dropping :['perimeter_mean', 'area_mean', 'perimeter_se', 'area_se', 'radius_worst', 'perimeter_worst', 'area_worst']
+As we were comparing all the variables in the dataset, we found several features were correlated.
+These were some correlated variables.
+And we dropped :['perimeter_mean', 'area_mean', 'perimeter_se', 'area_se', 'radius_worst', 'perimeter_worst', 'area_worst'].

 <img src = "Images/6.PNG" >